Contents

 User git

-Users add their public keys in the Gitea web UI under Settings > SSH/GPG Keys.
-Gitea supports ED25519 (recommended), RSA (4096-bit minimum), and ECDSA key types.
-For CI/CD systems, use deploy keys - read-only SSH keys assigned to specific repositories, created under repository Settings > Deploy Keys.
+Users add their public keys in the web UI under Settings > SSH/GPG Keys.
+Gitea supports ED25519 (the pick we suggest), RSA (4096-bit floor), and ECDSA.
+For CI/CD, use deploy keys: read-only SSH keys tied to one repo, made under repository Settings > Deploy Keys.

-Git LFS (Large File Storage) handles binary files that do not belong in regular Git history - images, models, datasets.
-Enable it in app.ini:
+Git LFS (Large File Storage) handles binary files that do not belong in regular Git history: images, models, datasets.
+Turn it on in app.ini:

 [lfs]